 Skip to contents

-cramer_v() computes Cramer's V for a two-way frequency table, measuring the strength of association between two categorical variables.
+cramer_v() computes Cramer's V for a two-way contingency table, measuring the strength of association between two categorical variables.

 Usage